Dynatrace/obslab-llm-observability/docs/how-it-works-rag.md

-This demo is available in two flavors: *standard* and *RAG*.

-The "standard" demo uses OpenAI's ChatGPT (coupled with an on-cluster Weaviate cache) to look up destination advice for any destination.

 The "Retrieval-Augmented Generation" (RAG) version (available [on the ollama-pinecone branch](https://github.com/dynatrace-perfclinics/obslab-llm-observability/tree/ollama-pinecone){target="_blank"}) mimicks training an LLM on an internal knowledgebase.
 It will produce custom destination advice for places the system has explicitly been trained on (the files in the [destinations folder](https://github.com/dynatrace-perfclinics/obslab-llm-observability/tree/ollama-pinecone/destinations){target="_blank"}).